 Purpose

-The primary function of the Audit Committee (the “Committee”) is to assist the Board of Trustees in fulfilling its oversight responsibilities relating to:
+Pursuant to Article IV of the Bylaws of Case Western Reserve University, the purpose of the Audit Committee (the “Committee”) shall be to give counsel and assist the Board of Trustees (the “Board”) and officers of the university in fulfilling its oversight responsibilities relating to:

 In so doing, it is the responsibility of the Committee to maintain free and open communication among the Committee members, independent auditors, the internal auditors, and management of the university.
 The Committee shall take all appropriate actions to set the overall university tone for quality financial reporting, sound business risk practices, and ethical behavior.
 In recognition of the university in striving to be the most efficiently run research university in the world, the Committee will guide the university in achieving the best financial accounting and reporting as compared to peer institutions or organizations of similar size.